 This week’s unexpected snowfall had many around town scrambling to break out the shovels, ice scrapers and snow boots.
-With everyone trying to manage their hectic schedules while preparing for the quickly approaching holiday season, it is easy to forget how winter weather can take a serious toll on your home and your wallet.
+According to https://guides4homeowners.co.uk/, with everyone trying to manage their hectic schedules while preparing for the quickly approaching holiday season, it is easy to forget how winter weather can take a serious toll on your home and your wallet.

 My high school history teacher, Mr. Quigley, lived by the saying “proper planning prevents poor performance.”
 The ‘Five P’s’ as he called them, is an adage that can be used for a number of life situations and home protection most certainly fits the bill.